-- A. Any employee may report threatening behaviors or situations involving employees, visitors, or clients to their supervisor and/or Human Resources (HR) in accordance with LCHD/CHC procedures (see Incident Injury Reporting policy).
-If a violent act occurs and constitutes an emergency, employees must respond promptly in accordance with LCHD/CHC procedures contained in the Emergency Action Plan (Combative Person). - B. Clients or visitors may report incidents of workplace violence to staff who must then ensure they are documented in SafetyZone.
+- A. Any employee may report threatening behaviors or situations involving employees, visitors or clients to their supervisor and/or Human Resources (HR) in accordance with LCHD/CHC procedures (see Incident Injury Reporting Policy).
+If a violent act occurs and constitutes an emergency, employees will respond promptly in accordance with LCHD/CHC procedures contained in the Emergency Action Plan (Combative Person). - B. Clients or visitors may report incidents of workplace violence to staff who must then ensure they are documented in the SafetyZone portal. - C. The LCHD/CHC is available to assist in the resolution of employee disputes and will not take disciplinary actions against individuals making volunteer requests for assistance in raising such concerns.